bobjiang/tokenscript/README.md

 * [Acknowledgments](#acknowledgements) (optional)

 # Project Logo
-If available, add project logo.
+If available, add project logo. (tbd)

 # Project Title

-One Paragraph of project description goes here.
-Include: Technical Specification of TokenScript Working Group is part of the EEA Community Projects.
+## TokenScript: Add Rich Functionality To Your Tokens

+**Bring context, security and cross-platform functionality (iOS, Android and Web) to your favourite tokens with a single file.**

 ## Badges